jkuituni/Raven68k/README.md

 - Motorola 68000 CPU
 - 64kB of EEPROM for bootstrapping the Linux
 - 1MB of Static RAM
-- UART of some sort with USB adapter
+- Motorola 68681 DUART with USB adapter on one UART and max233 on other
-- Clock and Timer
+- Dallas DS1501Y RealTimeClock
+- Classic 555 used for timer
-- Mass storage of some description
+- Mass storage of some description.
+Most likely a basic IDE will be implemented.

 The project will be documented to a blog along with datasheets of all the components used.